 The Olympics only come around every few years so one of the most important things to do when betting on them is to make sure that you have fun doing so.
 Bet with your head and not your heart so that you can make smart and sound decisions on who you are going to place money on.
 Make sure that you bet on the sports that you know so that you can make sure to get the best return on your money.
 Use past Olympics results to help guide your bets for the upcoming Olympics.
 If you want to bet on a country that won a single medal four years ago, chances are that it is not a very sound bet.

-Olympics Betting Frequently Asked Questions
+Olympics Betting FAQs

 Yes.
 You can bet on the Olympics wherever sports betting is legalized.
 You can use online betting or you can place bets at a casino or sportsbook.